 First step – the gem specification

-So the major thing that makes a gem a gem is the gemspec.
+.
 The gemspec is a file, written in ruby, which describes your code.
 It’s a really straight forward bit of code, and you can read the gemspec for shlint here:

 Ok, so the biggest chunk of this is pretty straight forward, I basically have no idea why the chunk at the top is there, other than that it’s in the example I used as a reference.
 Ruby voodoo?

-The interesting things are the s.files, s.executables and s.require_path directives.
+The interesting things are the s.files

 We’re going to use this sort of directory structure (again, see shlint for a working example):